Coping with COVID-19: How Are You Doing?

 I am a publicist specializing in LGBTQ projects.
 If you’re like me, you’re sick of your newsfeed, but very curious about how your peers are coping with the COVID-19 virus.
 Staying home?
 How’s work?
 Frightened?
 What brings comfort?
 I took an informal poll of media people, clients, and friends, asking them to answer on personal, honest, level.

-I plan to check back with everyone at the beginning of May.
 If you’d like to add your own quote, please email it to firstname.lastname@example.org, and I’ll post immediately.

 Scooter LaForge, Artist, NYC, @scooterlaforge, March 25, 2020